fakeneuron/CalenBooker/README.md

    - Added a "Service Type" field to `MeetingScheduler.js` with preset options and manual "Other" entry, displayed in `MeetingConfirmation.js` and `MeetingsTable.js`, with `service_type` column added to the `meetings` table.
    - Added "Status" indicators to `MeetingScheduler.js` (dropdown with "Confirmed," "Pending," "Cancelled") and `MeetingsTable.js` (color-coded display), with `status` column added to the `meetings` table.
    - Added a "Time Zone" field to `BusinessProfile.js`, stored in `business_profile` as `time_zone`, and displayed on `MeetingConfirmation.js` with the meeting time for clarity.
+   - Redesigned `Home.js` into a professional landing page with a Kawaii aesthetic, featuring a hero section, feature highlights, and updated app-wide styles in `styles.js` for a cohesive cute look.
+   - Enhanced `Navbar.js` with a Kawaii-styled user icon dropdown for "Business Profile," "Settings," and "Logout," and a top-level "Schedule Appointment" link, with click-outside collapse functionality.

 ### To-Dos